-Most people believe that marketing and advertising are little more than synonyms.
-After all, they both engage customers, use data to make decisions, and attract new customers through creative strategies.
+It’s not uncommon for people to use marketing and advertising interchangeably.
+After all, both are about engaging customers, using data to make decisions, and attracting new customers through creative strategies.

+But while there may be crossover between marketing and advertising, they are wholly unique.
 Not only do marketing and advertising have entirely different approaches, goals, and budgets, they both have unique effects on their intended audience.
-For example, bad advertising could turn potential clients away from a brand.
-Bad marketing, on the other hand, may result in haphazard research that complicates future advertising decisions.

 Let's explore the similarities and differences between marketing and advertising, including a walkthrough of their definitions and formats.

-Marketing comprises tactics that locate, engage, and retain customers.
-It’s sometimes considered an umbrella term that nests multiple business processes under a single department.
+How do you define marketing really?
+It's a broad, umbrella term that nests multiple business processes under a single department.
 For example, social media, content marketing, and market research all come under marketing.

-Marketing takes a relational approach to customer retention.
-Rather than capturing one-time leads for a single sale, marketing works to nourish and retain relationships through strong brand interactions, a great customer experience, and positive customer service.
+Marketing often takes a relational approach to customer awareness, conversion, and retention.
+Rather than just capturing single leads or closing a sale, marketing works to nourish and retain relationships through strong brand interactions, a great customer experience, and positive customer service.
+The objective isn't merely to complete transactions but to develop enduring connections with buyers while cultivating a favorable reputation among the public.

-Since marketing is such a broad term, it houses many different strategies, functions, and considerations.
-Many of these focus on larger audiences, intending to guide customers through an associated buyers journey.
+Marketing comprises many different strategies, functions, and considerations.
+Many of these focus on larger audiences, intending to attract customers and guide them through a buyer's journey.

 One of the most popular of these includes inbound marketing, a customer-centric strategy that provides value to customers through pictures, videos, blogs, and more.
-The goal is to have meaningful conversations around a brand that may eventually lead to a deal—although this is done without the poking and prompting of traditional sales.
+The goal is to have meaningful conversations around a brand that may eventually lead to a deal without the poking and prompting of traditional sales.
+This approach centers on pulling prospects toward your company naturally by offering high-quality, helpful materials rather than interrupting them with aggressive pitches.

-On the other end of the spectrum, outbound marketing refers to the process of seeking leads from a more direct angle.
-Rather than creating and distributing content that draws people to your business (a.k.a. inbound marketing), outbound strategies push messages to a wide audience to get them interested in your brand.
+On the flip side, outbound marketing is about seeking leads more directly.
+Rather than creating and distributing content that draws people to your business who are already looking for your kind of solution, outbound strategies push messages to a wide audience of potential customers.
+This technique broadcasts your company's information across broad demographics.

-Some of the most common outbound tactics include using:
+Some of the most common outbound tactics include:

 - Event marketing